Last Updated on

 For a traveler, that list is still far from complete.
 For example, Easter Island is part of Chile.
 It is not a separate territory or jurisdiction.
 Yet, if you have been to Easter Island, have you really been to Chile?
 In a very technical sense, yes, but in a more realistic sense, no. Historically, culturally, geographically and linguistically, Easter Island is its own thing.
 The bond with Chile is political.

-Likewise, Hawaii and Okinawa are sort of odd balls in their respective countries.
+Likewise, Hawaii and Okinawa are sorts of oddballs in their respective countries.
 Hawaii is isolated from the rest of the US, has a culture and history totally separate from the rest of the US (it used to have a monarchy 100 years ago).
 Okinawa is similar.

 The list I used is the one assembled by the Century Travelers Club.
 They have basically set up criteria to determine what is and what isn’t a country.
 According to their list, there are 317 “countries”.
 Other lists include the countries with top level domain names.
 For the most part, I think the Century Traveler Club is a good and reasonable one and that is why I use it.